Blue group — ASSOCIATED WITH OCTOPUSES

 Actually belongs to: ASSOCIATED WITH OCTOPUSES

-ink is not a typical pizza ingredient, but it could be mistaken for a sauce or topping
+ink is not a typical pizza ingredient, but rather a substance released by octopuses

 These words look like they belong in one group but actually fit somewhere else entirely.